Arikizu/Aurora-Player/README.md

 This application is provided as a baked portable executable. **You do not need to install Python, dependencies, or any requirements to run this.**

 1. Download the latest release from the [Releases page](https://github.com/Arikizu/Aurora-Player/releases).
 2. Move the downloaded application to your preferred location.
-(App creates config file in "Aurora Player" folder placed in user documents.)
+The app creates a config file in the "Aurora Player" folder inside your user Documents.
 3. Launch `AuroraPlayer.exe` file.
 4. Drag and drop audio files directly into the window, or use the **+ Files** / **+ Folder** buttons to create your queue.